We Continue Our Mission...

 #ISupportCSP

-This year, the CSPA is working on ensuring that the Trooper Pay Statute is funded as required.
-We are also working on protecting the financial security and well-being of the surviving spouses and families of Colorado State Troopers killed in the line of duty.
+This year, the CSPA is continuing our work to ensure that the Trooper Pay Statute is funded as required.
 The CSPA is also monitoring and supporting legislation that improves traffic safety on Colorado’s roadways.

 At the start of last year, the Colorado State Patrol was suffering from high rates of trooper attrition.
 Non-competitive salaries, caused by the improper funding of the Trooper Pay Statute, hampered the patrol’s ability to hire new troopers and retain the experienced troopers it already employed.
 Traffic fatalities were at a record high.
 Thanks to your support, we were able to change all that.
 Funding was approved to bring trooper salaries in line with what is required in the Trooper Pay Statute.
 By the end of 2023, the state patrol saw a significant drop in trooper attrition rates, and an increase in the number of new troopers hired.
 In fact, 2023 was the first year since 2019, that the state patrol was able to hire more troopers than it had lost.
 Traffic fatalities decreased for the first time since 2019 from their record high in 2022.